LETA / LEPA Policies

 Working with Children & Child Safety policy

-All Sahaja Yogis over 18 years are required to have a current WWCC (or equivalent) clearance to attend any events where children under 18 years are in attendance.
+It is our policy that all Sahaja Yogis over 18 years have a current WWCC (or equivalent) clearance to attend any events where children under 18 years are in attendance.
 LETA/LEPA Trustees have delegated and appointed a National Child Safety Coordinator with appropriate high level training, expertise and experience to plan, assess risks, assign and manage State Child Safety Coordinators and volunteers and be responsible for the safe and successful implementation of LETA’s children’s programmes.
 It is of utmost importance to LETA/LEPAthat every child attending its premises, training or event feels and remains safe at all times.
 LETA/LEPA is committed to ensure the safety, welfare and wellbeing of children and young people wherever they interact with LETA/LEPAs activities.
 LETA/LEPA will endeavour to create and maintain a safe, positive, child-focused environment for children and young people at its premises, meditation and training venues and other LETA events.
 Full WWCC & Child Safety Policy

 Prevention of Bullying & Sexual Harassment policy